GCC-Autobahn/JavascriptGuidelines/readme.md

 *If you’re using a data cache locally, make sure to clean that cache or use an aging mechanism to avoid large chunks of data being stored that you’re unlikely to reuse

 http://coding.smashingmagazine.com/2012/11/05/writing-fast-memory-efficient-javascript/

+12. <a name="requirejs">RequireJs</a>

+## Appendix

+### Comma First.

+Any project that cites this document as its base style guide will not accept comma first code formatting, unless explicitly specified otherwise by that project's author.

 ----------